top of page

 The Society’s connection to Rwanda dates back to 2004, when a Government of Rwanda delegation visited Jersey to discuss a collaborative effort to strengthen dairy production through the use of Jersey cattle genetics.
 In the following years (2005-09), the Society would support Rwanda through provision of Jersey semen for cross-breeding with the predominant local breed (the Ankole), and training of over 370 Artificial Insemination (AI) technicians.
 Dairy production would expand rapidly, supported by the Government of Rwanda’s Girinka programme, which by 2017 had provided over 340,000 farmers with a dairy cow.

-In 2016, the Society partnered with Ripple Effect (then known as Send a Cow), an international NGO working with over 10,000 low-income farmers in Rwanda, to design a project that could reach smallholder dairy producers with training and technical support at scale.
+In 2017, the Society partnered with Ripple Effect (then known as Send a Cow), an international NGO working with over 10,000 low-income farmers in Rwanda, to design a project that could reach smallholder dairy producers with training and technical support at scale.
 This two-year project (2017-19), Jersey Overseas Aid (JOA)'s first ever multi-year £1m+ grant, would expand awareness of the Jersey breed, greatly increase access to AI services, and increase milk production among beneficiary farmers by 50%.
-The project's second phase (2019-22), worked with an expanded group of partners including the Rwanda Agriculture and Animal Resources Development Board (RAB), the Centre for Tropical Livestock Genetics and Health (CTLGH) of Edinburgh University, and Pan Livestock of Reading University.
-Phase II launched a national cattle database, and also continued the work with smallholder farmers, providing training and extension services.
+The project's second phase (2019-22), worked with an expanded group of partners including the Centre for Tropical Livestock Genetics and Health (CTLGH) of Edinburgh University, and Pan Livestock of Reading University, with facilitation support provided by Rwanda Agricultural and Animal Resources Department Board (RAB) Phase II launched a national cattle database, and also continued the work with smallholder farmers, providing training and extension services.

 bottom of page